John Crakehall: Service to Grosseteste

 Crakehell served Grosseteste from around 1235 to 1250 as the chief steward of the Diocese of Lincoln.
 As steward he was involved in a number of disputes, including one in 1240 over the rights of the bishop to visit and inspect the activities of the dean and cathedral chapter of Lincoln Cathedral.
 In 1241 Crakehall was Grosseteste's agent in negotiations with King Henry III of England over the prebend of Thame.
 Crakehall's advocacy of the bishop's cause did not affect his relations with the king, who later granted the steward several small royal favours over the following years.

-In 1250 Crakehall went with Grosseteste to Lyons to meet with Pope Innocent IV.
-He had resigned as steward at some point before the trip to Lyons, but the exact date is unknown.
+In 1250 Crakehall went with Grosseteste to Lyon to meet with Pope Innocent IV.
+He had resigned as steward at some point before the trip to Lyon, but the exact date is unknown.
 No administrative records survive from Crakehall's time as steward, which limits the ability of historians to record his career fully.
 But the regulations that the bishop drew up for his household survive, and would have governed Crakehall's actions.
-They basically prohibited anyone employed by Grossteste from accepting any gifts except food or drink while banning unfair demands.
+They essentially prohibited anyone employed by Grosseteste from accepting any gifts except food or drink, while also banning unfair demands.
 After leaving the steward's office, Crakehall remained close to the bishop, and in 1251 was appointed by Grosseteste to review the bishopric's finances, which had suffered under Crakehall's successor as steward.

 While in Grosseteste's service, Crakehall acquired a number of minor ecclesiastical offices by 1240 and in 1247 he was named rector of Eddlesborough in Bedfordshire.
-When Grossteste died in late 1253 Crakehall was present at the deathbed and his account of the event was the basis for Matthew Paris' account in the Chronica majora.
+When Grossteste died in late 1253, Crakehall was present at the deathbed and his account of the event was the basis for Matthew Paris' account in the Chronica majora.
 Crakehall served as Grosseteste's executor, a fact that is known only from Crakehall's actions as Grossteste's will has not survived.
 Besides his service to the bishops of Lincoln, Crakehall corresponded with Adam Marsh and was one of Marsh's close friends.
 Crakehall was Archdeacon of Bedford by 18 November 1254 when he was named as such.